gsdlab/chocosolver/README.md

 // Print the Min-Unsat and near-miss example.
 System.out.println(unsat.minUnsat());
 ```
 The above code will print two things.
 First it will print "#(Witch) >= 1" which is the constraint that is unsatisfiable in the model, ie. the last constraint that enforces there to be some witch.
 Next it will print the near-miss example "Mob#0".
 What this means is that removing the "some(Witch)" constraint would make the model satisfiable and an example of a solution (after removing the constraint), is the instance with exactly one mob and nothing else.
+For this example, the min-unsat is not unique, so it is possible that the library may report another set of constraints although the set of constraints is guaranteed to have a size of one.

 Finding Unsat-Core
 ----------------------